Trauma Therapy for Acute Trauma

 Acute Stress Disorder (ASD) - Compared to PTSD, acute stress disorder lasts for a shorter time.
 Immediately following a traumatic experience, ASD symptoms appear and might last for three days to a month.
 If symptoms continue for more than a month, the person has PTSD.

 Adjustment Disorders - Adjustment disorders are typically transient and brought on by traumatic life events, including divorce, losing a job, receiving a serious sickness diagnosis, or losing a loved one.
-Some people can handle the stress of these circumstances on their own, but others require assistance from a physician or mental health specialist.
+Some people can handle the stress of these circumstances on their own, but others require assistance from a trauma and PTSD therapist near them, a physician or mental health specialist.

 Reactive Attachment Disorder (RAD) - Children with reactive attachment disorder struggle to establish secure ties to their caretakers.
 A kid is more likely to develop RAD if their fundamental needs are not satisfied or if they are often placed with changing caretakers.